Our open mornings for Admissions in September 2025 are now available. Visit our admissions page to find out more information.

 Computing

-Computing Subject Leader: Mrs Hyland
+Computing Subject Leader: Mrs K Hyland and Miss Z Humphries

 With an ever-growing technological society, the demand for learning computing skills is essential to the education of pupils and opens pupils’ eyes to the digital world of computer science, information technology and digital literacy.